-Early retirement and waiving actuarial reductions

-(Schedule 2 paragraphs 1(2), 2(1), 2(2) and Regulation 3 (1) of the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014, Regulation 30(8) of the LGPS Regulations 2013 and regulation 30(5) and 30A(5) of the LGPS (Benefits, Membership and Contributions) Regulations 2007)
+Early retirement and waiving actuarial reductions (Schedule 2 paragraphs 1(1) (c), 2(1), 2(2) and Regulation 3 (1) of the LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014, Regulation 30(8) of the LGPS Regulations 2013 and regulation 30(5) and 30A (5) of the LGPS (Benefits, Membership and Contributions) Regulations 2007)

-If a member leaves a local government employment before he is entitled to the immediate payment of retirement benefits, then if he is age 55 or more (or having attained age 55 and have previously been awarded deferred benefits after 01 April 2014) he may choose to receive payment of them immediately.
+If a member leaves a local government employment before he is entitled to the immediate payment of retirement benefits, then if he is aged 55 or more (or having attained age 55 and have previously been awarded deferred benefits after 01 April 2014) he may choose to receive payment of them immediately.

 Any benefits payable may be reduced as appropriate in accordance with guidance issued by the Government Actuary.

+A policy decision is required to be made in respect of each of the following discretions:

-Employers can if they choose waive, in whole or in part, any reductions that might apply and the employer must pay to the Pension Fund a sum representing the capital cost of waiving those reductions.
+- (1) Where a member voluntarily draws benefits between the age of 55 and 60 who has then satisfied the 'Rule of 85' or will do so on or before their 60th birthday, the actuarial reductions will be calculated pretending that the member had instead satisfied the 'Rule of 85' on their 60th birthday.
+The employer has discretion to require the actual date upon which the member satisfied (or would have satisfied) the 'Rule of 85' to be used.
+This will have the effect of reducing the actuarial reduction.
+Should an employee exercise this discretion, the employer must pay to the fund a pension strain payment. - (2) In addition, employers can, if they choose, waive in whole or in part any reductions that might apply and the employer must pay to the Pension Fund a sum representing the capital cost of waiving those reductions.
 Due to the complexity in the level of protected benefits that now apply to different members, establishing what level of benefits can be waived can be difficult.
 Appendix 1 lists the options available to employers in terms of the level of reductions that can be waived and the grounds under which they may be waived.

+The actual date to satisfy the 'Rule of 85' will not be required.

-The waiving of any reduction and the cost of the reduction associated with the early payment of benefits, after age 55, will only normally be granted where it can be demonstrated to be in the employer's interest.
+The waiving of any reduction and the cost of the reduction associated with the early payment of benefits, after age 55, will only normally be granted on compassionate grounds and where it can be demonstrated to be in the employer's interest.
+Appendix 1 will be used to support this decision.